jaspector

 Monday - Friday, 8:30 AM to 4:30 PM

-Typical inspection sequence: Required inspections at various phases of construction.
+Typical sequence: Required inspections at various phases of construction.
 Final inspection required before Certificate of Occupancy is issued.

-Do I need a building permit in Trenton, NJ?
+01 Do I need a building permit in Trenton, NJ?

 All construction, alteration, repair, demolition, or change in occupancy requires a permit and compliance with the New Jersey Uniform Construction Code and Uniform Fire Code.

-How much does a building permit cost in Trenton, NJ?
+02 How much does a building permit cost in Trenton, NJ?

+Building permit fees in Trenton, NJ are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Contact Department of Inspections for current fee schedule.
 Fees are calculated as: Based on project type, scope, construction value, and square or cubic footage..
 Plan check fee: Calculated as percentage of permit fee.

-How do I apply for a building permit in Trenton, NJ?
+03 How do I apply for a building permit in Trenton, NJ?

-1. Contact the Project Application Review Committee (PARC) for Planning and Zoning requirements and approvals.
+To apply for a building permit in Trenton, NJ, follow these steps: 1.
+Contact the Project Application Review Committee (PARC) for Planning and Zoning requirements and approvals.
 2. Prepare two sets of sealed plans (three sets for restaurants) completed by a New Jersey-licensed architect or engineer.
 3. Submit plans to the Department of Inspections, 2nd Floor, City Hall.
 4. Plan review is completed within 20 working days from the time the construction inspector accepts the plans.
 5. Single trade permits are issued within 48 hours of acceptance.
 6. Pay all required permit, plan review, and application fees.
 7. Proceed with construction and schedule inspections as work progresses.

-How long does it take to get a building permit in Trenton, NJ?
+04 How long does it take to get a building permit in Trenton, NJ?

-What work is exempt from building permits in Trenton, NJ?
+05 What work is exempt from building permits in Trenton, NJ?

-How do I schedule a building inspection in Trenton, NJ?
+06 How do I schedule a building inspection in Trenton, NJ?

-Inspections can be scheduled via: Department of Inspections, 2nd Floor, City Hall, Building: (609) 989-3571; Electrical: (609) 989-3587; Plumbing: (609) 989-3546; Fire: (609) 989-3555.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Trenton, NJ via: Department of Inspections, 2nd Floor, City Hall, Building: (609) 989-3571; Electrical: (609) 989-3587; Plumbing: (609) 989-3546; Fire: (609) 989-3555.
 Requests must be submitted at least 48 hours prior to desired inspection time..

-Other cities in Mercer County
+Other jurisdictions in Mercer County.

-View all Mercer County jurisdictions →
+All Mercer County jurisdictions →